ricky-return42/rickyevolution.github.io/_posts/2016-10-23-Billboaed Exlploration.md

-import scipy as sp #Similar function as numpy more statistics focus import matplotlib.pyplot as plt #plotting tool for python import seaborn as sns #A nicer looking plotting tool
+import scipy as sp #Similar function as numpy more statistics focus import matplotlib.pyplot as plt #plotting tool for python import seaborn as sns #A nicer looking plotting tool from datetime import timedelta #This moduel deals with time data
 %matplotlib inline

 billboard = pd.read_csv('../assets/billboard.csv')